tokio-rs/website-next/content/tokio/tutorial/select.md

 ```

 The accept loop runs until an error is encountered or `rx` receives a value.
 The
-`_` pattern indicates that we have no interest in the result of the async
+`_` pattern indicates that we have no interest in the return value of the async
 computation.

 ## Return value